The Part II OSCE/Clinical examination consists of an OSCE (Objective Structured Clinical Examination) and a clinical

 At the clinical exam, you will see one long clinical case in either Obstetrics or Gynaecology.
 You have 25 minutes fully observed with two examiners to take a history and examine the patient before discussing the case with the examiners.

-For the May 2021 diet of this examination the examination remains the same, however, due to current social distancing restrictions we have introduced some adjustments:
+From May 2021 the examination remains the same, however, due to current social distancing restrictions we have introduced some adjustments:

 You must have passed the MRCPI Obstetrics and Gynaecology Part II Written exam within the past three years.